whitschroder/symposium/_sources/workshop.md

 6. What is missing from the lidar data that could be helpful in assessing this property?

+7. Experiment with the visualization options, and create your own.
+What does your visualization reveal?

 # Shell Mound

 1. Turn on (show) all of the Clasification layers.